Sapric: Geography

 Muck farming on drained swamps is an important part of agriculture in New York, Ohio, Illinois, Indiana, Michigan, Wisconsin, and Florida, where mostly vegetables are grown.
-The muckland of Torrey Farms of Elba, New York, which covers the counties of Orleans, Niagara, and Genesee, is thought to be the largest continuous section of muckland in the world. another large tract of muckland, known as the Black dirt region, exists in the lower Hudson valley.
+The muckland of Torrey Farms of Elba, New York, which covers the counties of Orleans, Niagara, and Genesee, is thought to be the largest continuous section of muckland in the world.
+Another large tract of muckland, known as the Black Dirt Region, exists in the lower Hudson Valley.
 American "muckers" often have roots from the Netherlands or Eastern Europe, where their ancestors practiced a similar type of farming.
-Holland Marsh, north of Toronto, Ontario, is the site of the Muck Crops Research Station, a part of the University of Guelph.
+Holland Marsh, north of Toronto, Ontario, is the site of the Muck Crops Research Station, a University of Guelph facility.

 Conservation

-Muck farming is controversial, because the drainage of wetlands destroys wildlife habitats and results in a variety of environmental problems.
-It is unlikely that any more will be created in the United States, because of environmental regulations.
+Muck farming is controversial because the drainage of wetlands destroys wildlife habitats and results in a variety of environmental problems.
+It is unlikely that any more will be created in the United States because of environmental regulations.
 It is prone to problems.
-As the soil is very light, windbreaks are necessary to protect these fields in dry weather.
+The soil is very light, so windbreaks are necessary to protect these fields in dry weather.
 It also can catch fire and burn underground for months.
-Oxidation also removes a portion of the soil each year, so it becomes progressively shallower.
+Oxidation also removes a portion of the soil each year, making it progressively shallower.
 Oxidation also discharges carbon dioxide.
 Some muck land has been reclaimed and restored as wetlands for wildlife preserves.

-The impacts of drainage and agricultural production cause the loss of organic matter in muck soils through erosion, oxidation, and other processes collectively referred to as "subsidence."
-Agricultural practices such as cover cropping and reduced tillage can significantly reduce subsidence, but can not reverse it.
-Muck soils are in essence a non-renewable agricultural resource.
+The impacts of drainage and agricultural production cause the loss of organic matter in muck soils through erosion, oxidation, and other processes collectively called "subsidence."
+Agricultural practices such as cover cropping and reduced tillage can significantly reduce subsidence but can not reverse it.
+Muck soils are, in essence, a non-renewable agricultural resource.

 Etymology

-The word muck has much usage in the English language, referring in some cases to agricultural soil, and in others to dirt in general, and animal dung in particular.
+The word muck has much usage in the English language, referring in some cases to agricultural soil, and in others to dirt in general, and animal dung (sometimes human feces) in particular.
 Origins are probably from Norse, Danish, and Proto-Germanic roots referring to cow dung.